-Found exclusively at Room & Board, these Orikata linen pendants were developed by Michael Towey, founder of The California Workshop.
-He is a former engineer and product designer and is inspired by the German term Gesamtkunstwerk, which translates roughly as “total work of art or total work of craft.”
-When Michael opened his workshop space, he set out to make everything he needed for it, from outlet covers to trash cans to lighting.
-Michael describes himself as “maniacally iterative” and in creating the perfect lighting for his studio, he demonstrated this trait.
+Orikata linen pendants by Michael Towey, founder of The California Workshop, are found exclusively at Room & Board.
+He is a former engineer and product designer.
+Inspired by the German term Gesamtkunstwerk, which translates roughly as “total work of art or total work of craft.”
+When Michael opened his workshop, he set out to make everything he needed for it, from outlet covers to trash cans to lighting.
+Michael describes himself as “maniacally iterative,” and in creating the perfect lighting for his studio, he demonstrated this trait.

 In the end, Michael landed on an origami-inspired pendant light made from linen laminated to a sturdy backing.
-He uses a CNC machine to precisely perforate and score the material where it’s meant to be folded.
-The laminated sheet is put on a big table to fold it.
-Finally, the top and bottom are hand-sewn to keep the folds gathered.
+He uses a CNC machine to precisely perforate and score the material for folding.
+The laminated sheets fold on a big table while the top and bottom are hand-sewn to keep the folds gathered.

 Photos by Room & Board